 Standard Dog Leashes

 A functional standard leash works well for everyday use.
 It typically has a metal clip on one end where you attach the dog’s collar and a loop at the other end to work as a handhold.
 You’ll find standard leashes in varying sizes, with 4 feet and 6 feet being the most common lengths.
-Standard leashes are heavier and usually fashioned from nylon, chain, or leather.
+Standard leashes are heavier and usually fashioned from pet-safe nylon, chain, or leather.

 Retractable Dog Leashes

-The best retractable dog leash features a leather band which usually extends up to 26 feet depending on the design.
+The best retractable dog leash features a leather band that usually extends up to 26 feet long depending on the design.
 The leash hand usually has a locking mechanism that you can use to lock the leash to the desired length.
 Your dog can easily wander a great distance away while still remaining under your control.
 As the dog returns towards you, the leash starts to retract back into the device, so you don’t have to worry about reeling the excessive leash back in.

 The best retractable tape dog leash not only retracts but also adjusts, so you never have to worry about Fido wrapping the leash accidentally around your waist or legs.
 Ideally, it would be best if you only used a retractable leash on a dog that knows basic obedience.